 Allocations as of year end:

-By the end of January the first of the Class 47/7 locomotives had been released from Crewe Works, being noted on various workings in the Edinburgh area, including many empty coaching stock workings.
+By the end of January the first of the Class 47/7 locomotives had been released from Crewe Works, being noted on various workings in the Edinburgh area, such as to Carstairs and Aberdeen, including many empty coaching stock workings.

 27201 was withdrawn from Haymarket during January due to fire damage.
 It would spend some time stored at Polmadie prior to being moved to Glasgow Works on May 22nd.